Nuisance in English law: Defences

 There are several defences to nuisance claims; in Nichols v Marsland, for example, "Act of God" was accepted as a defence.
 One defence is that of "20 years prescription", which is valid for private nuisance but not public.
 If a private nuisance continues for 20 years, it becomes legal by prescription, assuming the defendant can show that it has been continuous and the claimant has been aware of it.
 A limitation is that the 20 years is from when the activity became a nuisance, not from when the activity started.
 In Sturges v Bridgman, the claimant, a doctor, lived next to a "confectionery business".
 Vibrations and noises coming from this business continued for over 20 years without causing the doctor nuisance, and the doctor only complained after building a consulting room in his garden.
 It was held that the actual nuisance only started when the consulting room was built and the activity began to affect the doctor, not when the activity started.
 A second defence is statutory authority, when an activity is authorised by a piece of legislation; this applies to both public and private nuisance.
 This applies even when the activity is carried out not directly in line with the statute, but intra vires.
-In Allen v Gulf Oil Refining Ltd, the defendant was authorised to build an oil refinery by an Act of Parliament.
-The Act gave no express authority to operate it, and after it came into operation the claimant argued that it caused a nuisance through the smell and noise.
+In Allen v Gulf Oil Refining Ltd, the defendant was authorised to build an oil refinery by an act of Parliament.
+The act gave no express authority to operate it, and after it came into operation the claimant argued that it caused a nuisance through the smell and noise.
 The House of Lords held that it had statutory authority to operate the refinery, saying "Parliament can hardly be supposed to have intended the refinery to be nothing more than a visual adornment to the landscape in an area of natural beauty".
-The statutory authority defence has recently been subject to legislative consideration in the Planning Act 2008, which expands the defence to over 14 types of infrastructure development.
+The statutory authority defence has been subject to legislative consideration in the Planning Act 2008, which expands the defence to over 14 types of infrastructure development.